PhilippZhulev/BlendJS_framework/README.md

 + The native **JSF** format, will allow you to easily generate dynamic HTML elements and integrate any data into them.
 + **blend.component** stores in itself the elements written by you, and you can freely use them repeatedly in other components.

+**This is an alpha version of the product and at the moment it is being actively upgraded and improved.**